EthioRX/EthioRX.github.io/README.md

 # EthioRX.github.io
-An Online pharmacy with delivery solution for the people of Ethiopia
+An Online pharmacy with delivery solution for the people of Ethiopia.

+EthioRX.github.io